Child Protection Week

 We’re here to support you

-At Narang Bir-rong Aboriginal Corporation (NBAC), family preservation is at the core of everything we do.
+At Narang Bir-rong, family preservation is at the core of everything we do.
 Our Family Preservation program focuses solely on helping build strong, well-functioning families, by providing resources and support that educate and empower both parents and children.

 We work closely with vulnerable families in our community to help parents and children realise their strengths, build confidence in their own abilities and improve their competence.